MadMockers/BareBonesOS/README.txt

 (description in "CO-EXISTING WITH BBOS").
 The BBOS version has the major version in the high octet, and the minor version in the low octet.
-This function takes a single argument which is the address to a 'bbosinfo' struct, which is filled in by this function.
+This function returns a pointer to a bbosinfo struct.
+This struct must not be modified.

 'Screen Attached'
 -----------------